- The Cum Laude Society (Grade 12)

 The Scholars Program is comprised of students who achieved honor roll status both semesters of the previous year.
 Students in grades 10, 11, and 12 who qualify are named to the Scholars Program at the beginning of every academic year.
 To qualify as a High Academic Scholar, the student’s semester grades from the previous academic year must be all A's; Academic Scholars all A's and B's; Merit Scholars 3.0 GPA with no grade less than C-.
 Students inducted into the Scholars Program must have attended Fuqua School throughout the entire previous academic year and qualify behaviorally for a leadership/honor privilege (see page 33, #5) prior to induction.
 Membership must be earned each year.

-Academic Societies are designed to recognize academic excellence and strong interest in specific content areas: English, math, science, social studies, Spanish, business, art, theater, Applied Industrial Technology.
+Academic Societies are designed to recognize academic excellence and strong interest in specific content areas: English, math, science, social studies, Spanish, Latin, art, music, and theater.
 Students inducted into an academic society must have earned at least a 3.2 GPA in the content area, an overall 2.0 GPA, and qualify behaviorally for a leadership/honor privilege (see page 33, # 5).
 Each society also has additional criteria.
 Membership in a society is by application at the beginning of an academic year.
 Once inducted, a student is not required to reapply in subsequent years.

 Summer residential schools provide gifted and talented rising high school juniors and seniors from across the State with intensive educational experiences in visual and performing arts, humanities, science, technology, or mentorships.
 Students submit applications to the school in late fall, and the school selects nominees to be forwarded to regional and then state selection committees according to the number of allotted slots.
 Consideration is given to a student’s academic record, test scores, co-curricular activities, creativity, original essays, and teacher recommendations.
 Students in the arts audition or submit portfolios of selected work samples for review.